kirdmi/kirdmi/README.md

 ## 👋 Hello there!
 Welcome to my GitHub profile!

-🔬 I'm certified data analyst/scientist with a background in medicine and biotechnology.
+🔬 I'm a certified data analyst/scientist with a background in medicine and biotechnology.

 💉🧬 As a former medical doctor and junior research fellow, I have a deep understanding of clinical data collection and analysis.